 The mission of the Office of Financial Aid is to assist students and their families in accessing a premier private liberal arts education.
 You’ll find our financial aid professionals are ready to help you and your family manage your investment in education.
 Scripps College offers a financial aid program that includes grants and scholarships, student employment, and loans.

 For more information about financial aid deadlines and getting started, please select your enrollment period and population from the following groups:

-On July 11th, the Student Accounts Office will begin sending first billing statements for the Fall 2016 semester.
+On December 12th, the Student Accounts Office will begin sending first billing statements for the Spring 2017 semester.
 If your financial aid award has been finalized and you are packaged with a Scripps College Grant or Scholarship, we will automatically disburse your Scripps College Grants and/or Scripps College Scholarships to your student account.
-When you receive your first you should see these awards as credits on your student account.
+When you receive your bill for Spring 2017, you should see these awards as credits on your student account.

-For the Fall 2016 semester, the scheduled disbursement date for federal and state aid is Monday, August 22, 2016.
-If you have been awarded Federal Pell Grant, Federal SEOG Grant, Cal Grant A or B, or Federal Direct Loans (Subsidized, Unsubsidized or Parent PLUS Loans) we should credit those funds to your student account on August 22nd.
-Because we cannot disburse federal and state aid until August 22nd, the sum of those accepted awards will display as “Expected Aid/Loans” in the Calculation of Amount Due section on the bottom of your first bill.
+For the Spring 2017 semester, the scheduled disbursement date for federal and state aid is Monday, January 9, 2017.
+If you have been awarded Federal Pell Grant, Federal SEOG Grant, Cal Grant A or B, or Federal Direct Loans (Subsidized, Unsubsidized or Parent PLUS Loans), we should credit those funds to your student account on January 9th.
+Because we cannot disburse federal and state aid until January 9th, the sum of those accepted awards will display as “Expected Aid/Loans” in the Calculation of Amount Due section on the bottom of your first bill.

 Check Your Documents: To ensure that all of your aid credits to you student account on time, visit your My Financial Aid Portal and click on the Documents Tab.
 Please make sure that you have submitted all required documents.